huttarl/WikiLinker/README.md

-# WiktionaryLinker
+# WikiLinker
-A Chrome extension to automatically add links to words in wiktionary entries.
+A Chrome extension to automatically add links to words in wiki entries.
+(Initially, this is being developed for Wiktionary, but it should be easy to adapt for similar wikis.)

 The idea of this extension is to provide automated help to the task of "linkifying" words in Wiktionary entries.
-(Possibly Wikipedia entries too... we'll see.)

 When you are editing a wiktionary entry, this extension provides an "Autolink" button that will surround individual words with [[link markup]].
 Settings can be used to customize which words will be autolinked: